Annual Head of the Class Bash (Pre-K – Twelfth Grades)

-The Clinton Center took Head of the Class Bash to Pine Bluff to support B.R.A.V.E.’s Project Fresh Start event with backpacks and school supplies for students.
-The Clinton Center also brought dental and health screenings, as well as healthy cooking demonstrations.
+We kicked off the new school year at our Annual Head of the Class Bash.
+The first 3,000 students received free backpacks and back-to-school supplies.
+We also provided free immunizations; dental and vision screenings; healthy cooking demonstrations; hands-on activities provided by the AR Finance AR Future Program; and entertainment.
+The Clinton Center took Head of the Class Bash to Pine Bluff to support B.R.A.V.E.’s Project Fresh Start event with backpacks and school supplies for students, as well as healthy cooking demonstrations.

 The seventh annual Curbside Couture, Arkansas’s largest “green” fashion show, will feature recycled and up cycled designs.
 Third-Twelfth grade students are invited to apply their creativity and technical skills to create wearable designs made of recycled material.
 Students will have the opportunity to attend a mentoring session with acclaimed fashion designers, including Korto Momolu, who was first runner-up in Project Runway’s fifth season, and the Clinton Center’s own Connie Fails.
 To register, please visit www.clintonfoundation.org/curbsidecouture.
 For more information about the event, please contact Connie Failsat 501-748-0405 or [email protected].

-The culinary staff of Forty Two and the staff of the Educational Programs Department lead this unique week-long summer day camp.
+The culinary staff of the Clinton Center and the staff of the Educational Programs Department lead this unique week-long summer day camp.
 Over the progression of four years, student chefs learn proper culinary techniques, discuss nutritional information, visit local farms, and much more.
 Students participate in exciting food challenges throughout the week and conclude by preparing and executing a special reception to reveal their new culinary skills to family members and guests.
-One week camp fees are $300 for Clinton Presidential Center members and $350 for non-members.
-At graduation, students earn essential culinary supplies.
-Space and need-based scholarship opportunities are limited.
+At the graduation ceremony, they will also earn essential culinary supplies that they can use at home.
+Camp fees are $325 for Clinton Presidential Center members and $375 for non-members.
+Space is limited.
 Please monitor www.clintonfoundation.org/culinarycamp for updates and registration.